Everything you need to know about day-to-day life in the Netherlands!

 Dress code

-People in the Netherlands dress pretty informal.
+People in the Netherlands dress pretty informal and mainly comfortable.
 There are not a lot of professions where people dress in suits or fancy dresses every day.
-We advise to dress casual chique for an interview and just take a look then at the situation with your new employer.
-And just do what feels comfortable.
+We advise to dress casual chique for an interview and then take a look at the situation with your new employer.

 Meeting mentality

-Dutchies love to chat and chat some more.
-Therefore, they love meetings.
+Dutchies love meetings.
 It is good for you to know this, but do not feel obligated to join this meeting culture.
 It is more and more acceptable to ask for a meeting agenda.
 If one cannot supply one or cannot say why you are absolutely necessary in this meeting, feel free to decline the invitation.

 If you do attend a meeting, make sure to be on time.
 The Dutch are not a fan of tardiness.
 We have a saying: ‘afspraak is afspraak’, which translates to a deal is a deal.
 That also refers to time.